enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

      (2) linear evolution of mass in redshift
      (3) exponential evolution of mass in time
-     (4) exponential evolution of mass in redshift ``StarMakerMinimumMassRampStartTime`` (external)
+     (4) exponential evolution of mass in redshift
+     Default: 0 (off)
+``StarMakerMinimumMassRampStartTime`` (external)
-     The code unit time, or redshift, to start the ramp of the StarMakerMinimumMass Before this time the minimum mass will have a constant value given by ``StarMakerMinimumMassRampStartMass`` ``StarMakerMinimumMassRampEndTime`` (external)
+     The code unit time, or redshift, to start the ramp of the StarMakerMinimumMass Before this time the minimum mass will have a constant value given by ``StarMakerMinimumMassRampStartMass``
+     Default: None
+``StarMakerMinimumMassRampEndTime`` (external)
-     The code unit time, or redshift, to start the ramp of the StarMakerMinimumMass After this time the minimum mass will have a constant value given by ``StarMakerMinimumMassRampEndMass`` ``StarMakerMinimumMassRampStartMass`` (external)
+     The code unit time, or redshift, to start the ramp of the StarMakerMinimumMass After this time the minimum mass will have a constant value given by ``StarMakerMinimumMassRampEndMass``
+     Default: None
+``StarMakerMinimumMassRampStartMass`` (external)
      The mass at which to start the ramp in the minimum stellar mass.
 This mass will be used at all times before ``StarMakerMinimumMassRampStartTime`` as well.
+     Default: None
 ``StarMakerMinimumMassRampEndMass`` (external)
      The mass at which to end the ramp in the minimum stellar mass.
 This mass will be used at all times after ``StarMakerMinimumMassRampEndTime`` as well.
+     Default: None
 ``StarMakerThermalEfficiencyRamp`` (external)
      Sets the feedback thermal efficiency (otherwise given by ``StarMakerThermalEfficiency`` to ramp up over time, so that a small efficiency can be used early in the calculation